-He formerly served as the treasurer for the SUNY Fredonia Federal Credit Union and currently serves on the Board of Trustees for Patterson Library, Westfield Development Corporation and Westfield Memorial Hospital.
+He formerly served as the treasurer for the SUNY Fredonia Federal Credit Union and on the the Board of Trustees for Patterson Library.
+He currently serves on the Board of Directors for Westfield Development Corporation and Westfield Memorial Hospital.
 He also serves as a member of the Village of Westfield Planning Board.

-Mr. Bennett is qualified to be named as a "financial expert" on the Audit/Risk committee and he will be named as the "financial expert" for 2022, upon Ms. Yocum's retirement from the Board.
-The Board of Directors believes that Mr. Bennett's experience in finance and administration makes him an excellent candidate to serve as a director of the Company.
+Mr. Bennett is qualified to be the "financial expert" on the Audit Committee and he became the "financial expert" in 2022.
+The Board of Directors believes that Mr. Bennett's experience in finance and administration makes him qualified to serve as a director of the Company.